Lessify/localess-angular/projects/localess-angular/README.md

 Implement `id()` method to return the id of the component.
 It will help to identify the component in the Localess VisualEditor UI.

-Now you have access not to two utilities `assetUrl` and `findLink` to get the asset url and link url respectively.
+Now you have access to two utilities `assetUrl` and `findLink` to get the asset url and link url respectively.

 ````ts
 @Component({